Moray: Business base

 In 2004, there were around 2,500 VAT registered businesses in Moray, with 75% of businesses employing fewer than five people and about half of firms with a turnover of less than £100,000.
 60% of employees are employed in small firms, compared to 48% for Scotland as a whole.

-Moray's major companies export their products to other British regions and abroad and many of the smaller companies have direct involvement with neighbouring economies in Aberdeen, Aberdeenshire and Highland.
+Moray's major companies export their products to other British regions and abroad and many of the smaller companies have direct involvement with neighbouring economies in Aberdeen, Aberdeenshire, and Highland.
 Also, a large outward-commuting workforce (estimated to be in excess of 5,000 people) derives its income from the neighbouring centres of Aberdeen and Inverness.

-Population
+Demographics

 An inhabitant of Moray, especially the historic Mormaer of Moray, is called, 'Moravian.'

+Ethnicity

 Language

 The first records on language use in the area indicate that in 1705, most of Moray except for the coast was described as "Wholly Irish & Highland Countreys" and "Ye Irish Parishes in which both languages are spoken."
-By 1822, Scottish Gaelic had weakened in the area, with only the far south of Moray reporting that, at best, 10% of the population were speaking Gaelic better than English.
+By 1822, Scottish Gaelic had weakened in the area, with only the far south of Moray reporting that, at most, 10% of the population were speaking Gaelic better than English.
 Records towards the end of the 19th century improved and show that between 1881 and 1921 the percentage of Gaelic speakers in Moray fluctuated as shown in the following table:

 Since then, it has been consistently below 1%.
 It was largely replaced by Doric and latterly Scottish English.

+The 2022 Scottish Census reported that out of 90,792 residents aged three and over, 1,028 (1.1%) considered themselves able to speak or read Gaelic.